 Responsible for managing the days racing.
 For full details and guidance please refer to the Race Management Manual but in summary:

 This includes contacting all members of the team prior to the day to make sure they turn up, opening up the race hut, managing the safety boat team and overseeing the process of running the days races.

 Running the races includes setting the course, managing the race record sheets, managing the correct sequence of flag and sound signals to start the racing.
 During the racing it is important that the race record sheets are maintained to ensure that fair and accurate results can be produced.
 The end of the race is correctly signaled and finishing times accurately recorded.

-Corrected times and subsequent results are produced.
+Corrected times and subsequent results are produced by the results team

 The RO will be responsible for managing any protests or on the water disputes either by forming a protest committee or by recommending a course of action via the rules arbitration process.
 The RO is not expected to sit on any protest committee, simply to ensure that a meeting is held to resolve the protest.

 DRO - Deputy Race Officer

 The Deputy Race Officer is a second pair of eyes ears and hands for the RO, helping to share the responsibility for running the days racing whilst also learning what the job involves.
 Please look at the Race Management Manual to see what is involved.